top of page

 Let’s Not Forget About Genetics

-Genetics plays an important role in maintaining optimal body weight, but it will only get us so far.
+Genetics plays an important role in maintaining optimal body weight, but only gets us so far.
 Our mindset dictates the rest of our journey, whether positive or negative.
 According to Harvard research, adopting a positive mindset focused on getting healthy helps us overcome genetic limitations and achieve our goals.

 A Healthy Body Doesn’t Start in the Gym, It Starts with a Decision in Your Head